Free Physical Therapy Exam Questions Archive

 21.

-A physical therapist is trying to determine which special test to use for an examination and is researching the statistical values of each.
+A physical therapist is trying to determine which special test to use for an examination by looking at statistical attributes of each test.
 What is the MOST important statistical attribute a special test must have to effectively limit Type I errors?

 The correct answer is: